'I have the right to be safe and healthy' is one of our six Sparkly Rights and here at The Brook we see safeguarding as one of most important jobs.

 - Martine Bagley-Wood - Nursery Designated Safeguarding Lead

-- Sandy Tong - Governor with responsibility for Safeguarding
+- Karen Flowers - Governor with responsibility for Safeguarding

 If staff have a concern about a child at The Brook, they refer immediately to our Safeguarding and Child Protection policy as listed below.
 We also refer to the West Sussex Continuum of Needs diagram which is also attached for your information.
 We can offer Early Help support for families when issues or concerns first surface so please do not hesitate to ask if this could support you.

 Below are links to our other key safeguarding polices.
 These can also be found under Parents - Statutory Information - Policies and Procedures.